 Perhaps most famous for its castle, but Kalmar is actually a really nice city with some beautiful Renaissance architecture.

 The place where many rich Stockholmians are going in the summer time, and no wonder why. Österlen is a tranquil place in the region of Skåne with beautiful beaches and a lovely countryside.

 Want an authentic Swedish experience?
-Visit Jokkmokk and meet the Sami people, who are the “real Swedes” since they lived here first.
+Visit Jokkmokk and meet the Sami people, one of the indigenous folks here.
 The Sami People have an interesting and beautiful culture.

 Love to conquer mountains?
 Then it would be a no-brainer to go to Kebnekaise, which is the highest mountain in Sweden.

 Heard about Vikings?
 Sure, you have!
 And in Birka, outside of Stockholm, you can relive the life as a Viking.
 How to get here?
 By a Viking boat of course!
 Birka was a major trading place in Sweden during the Viking era.

 Like to hike?
 Then you should write down the High Coast on your list of places to visit in Sweden.
 It’s a beautiful trail that should be on every hiker’s bucket list.